2024-25 Ski Season Progress Report as of January 19, 2025

 Brian Head

 Northern and Central Colorado: The first snowmaking openings were A-Basin and Keystone Nov.
 2. Snowfall was consistent and above average from late October through mid-November and topped off by 2-3 feet the last week of November, the snowiest November since 2010.
-Mid-December open terrain is average despite less than a foot of snow so far in the month.
-Base depths have settled down to just under 3 feet, so more snow will be needed to expand open terrain.
+However, December snowfall up to Christmas averaged only one foot, so base depths settled down to less than 3 feet.
+Up to 2 feet fell during the holidays, continuing gradual terrain openings.
+Most areas were close to full operation after 2 feet of early January snow.
+Mid-January snow averaged 1.5 feet.

 Area